Best fungal nail treatment

 What is fungal nail?

-Fungal nail, nail fungus, onychomycosis?Fungal nail, also called Onychomycosis or tinea unguium, is a fungal infection that infects the nails.
-The fungal nail infection develops slowly and is difficult to notice in the early stages.
+Fungal nail, nail fungus, onychomycosis?Fungal nail, also called Onychomycosis or tinea unguium, is a fungal infection that infects the nail plate.
+The most common form is toenail fungus.
+The fungal nail infection develops slowly on the affected nail and is difficult to notice in the early stages.

 Once infected, it is very difficult to treat because the infection is often difficult to reach.